varunjoshi0404/EKS-Training/Lecture 01/README.md

 ---

 ### **Challenges with Traditional Deployment Approaches:**

 1. **Dependency Management:**

-   - Different operating systems, libraries, and configurations across environments lead to inconsistencies.
+   * Different operating systems, library versions, and configurations across environments often lead to **inconsistent behavior**.
+   * Developers say, “It works on my machine,” but the same app breaks in production due to environmental differences.
-   - Example: Development uses **Python 3.4**, but production runs **Python 3.1**, causing compatibility issues.
+   * Example: Development uses **Python 3.4**, but production runs **Python 3.1**, causing compatibility issues with imported packages.

 2. **Inefficient Resource Usage:**

-   - Running multiple Virtual Machines (VMs) for different applications increases overhead.
+   * Running multiple Virtual Machines (VMs) incurs **high overhead**: each VM needs its own **OS**, system libraries, and runtime.
-   - Hosting multiple applications on a single VM leads to resource contention.
+   * Leads to **wasted CPU, memory, and storage**, especially when apps don’t use the full allocated capacity.
+   * **OS licensing costs** (e.g., RHEL, Windows Server) further inflate expenses unnecessarily.
+   * Example: 5 apps running on 5 VMs → 5 operating systems, high disk usage, and 5x patching and maintenance effort.
+   * Large VM images and isolated filesystems lead to **longer provisioning times** and more complex infrastructure automation.

 3. **Complex & Error-Prone Deployment:**

-   - Manual configurations across development, testing, and production environments introduce human errors.
-   - Each environment may require different settings, leading to deployment failures.
+   * Deployment steps differ for Dev, QA, Staging, and Production environments.
+   * Teams often rely on **manual scripts, readme instructions, or tribal knowledge**, introducing **inconsistency**.
+   * Configuration drift and missing dependencies frequently cause downtime or rollbacks.
+   * Example: A config file missing in one environment breaks the app at runtime despite passing all tests locally.

 4. **Lack of Isolation:**

-   - Applications running on the same VM can **conflict** due to shared dependencies, ports, or configurations.
+   * Applications sharing the same OS instance can **conflict** in subtle and hard-to-debug ways.
-   - Example: Two applications requiring **different versions of the same library** can lead to unexpected failures.
+   * Example: App A uses version 1.0 of a library, but App B on the same machine needs version 2.0 → they overwrite or interfere with each other.
+   * **Security risks** also increase — a vulnerable app can potentially affect others on the same host.
+   * Port conflicts and file path clashes are common issues.

+5. **Scalability and Portability Challenges:**

+   * Moving an application from a developer laptop to QA or production often requires reconfiguration or platform-specific tweaks.
+   * Horizontal scaling requires **manual cloning of VMs**, load balancer reconfigurations, and careful coordination.
+   * **Cloud migration** becomes harder as infrastructure is tightly coupled to the app’s runtime environment.

+---

-**Solution?** → **Docker Containers**
+### **Solution?** → **Containers**

+* Lightweight, consistent, and portable across environments.
+* Share the host OS kernel, drastically reducing resource overhead.
+* Package everything (code, dependencies, config) into a single, versioned image.
+* Enable reproducible, isolated, and secure environments with fast startup and shutdown times.
+* Great foundation for modern orchestration platforms like **Kubernetes** and **Amazon EKS**.

 ---

 ## **What Is Docker?**